 or

 Note: 1 successful lookup costs 1 credit.
-You can buy 4 credits for 1c.
-We do not charge for lookups that fail to return coordinates for whatever reason.
+You can buy 2 credits for 1c.

 Cross Street geocoding involves finding the coordinates of the point where two given streets intersect.